HoangLa95/qualitedevs2/PSs/ps1.md

 ## Activating your GitLab account

-As a student at the IUT of Orsay, you already have an account on the {button}`IUT Orsay GitLab <https://git.iut-orsay.fr/>`.
+As a student at the IUT of Orsay, you already have an account on the [IUT Orsay GitLab](https://git.iut-orsay.fr/).

 ```{image} ../images/git-iut-orsay.jpg
 :alt: git.iut-orsay.fr